andy-maier/venvwrapper/README.md

 * `rmvenv` - remove one or more virtual environments
 * `lsvenv` - list existing virtual environments

+The `venv` and `rmvenv` commands support tab completion.

-The standard `deactivate` script provided by the virtual environment is used to deactivate the virtual environment.
+The standard `deactivate` script provided by the virtual environment is used to deactivate the current virtual environment.

+An active virtual environment is indicated by an `(env)` prefix in the command prompt.
+That is the normal behavior of venv.

 The commands provided by venvwrapper are actually shell functions, so they cannot be used in other scripts.
 If you need to activate virtual environments